 - Do not be late for your conversation.
 A file is never a good excuse (you look unprepared and sales professionals are NEVER unprepared).

 - Make sure you have 15 minutes before the call at the location, but walk into the office 5 minutes before your appointment.

-- If your conversation partner is too late, use this time to find out more about the company.
+- If your conversation partner is late, use this time to find out more about the company.
 Try to start a conversation with the receptionist.
-He or she will also be asked to give feedback on you.
-Otherwise, read the magazines or internal newsletters that are available at the reception.
-See how people within the company deal with you or each other; Be kind to the receptionist and do not sit on your phone.
+He or she will also be asked to provide feedback on you.
+Otherwise read the magazines or the internal newsletters that are at the reception.
+See how people within the company interact with you or each other; be friendly to the receptionist and not on your phone.